Nolan Arenado: Early life

-Nolan James Arenado was born in Newport Beach, California, and raised in nearby Lake Forest, an Orange County city between Irvine, Mission Viejo and Laguna Hills.
+Nolan James Arenado was born on April 16, 1991, in Newport Beach, California, and raised in nearby Lake Forest, an Orange County city between Irvine, Mission Viejo and Laguna Hills.
 His father, Fernando, is of Cuban ancestry, and his mother, Millie, a native of Queens, New York, is of Cuban and Puerto Rican ancestry.
 He has an older brother, Fernando Jr., and his younger brother, Jonah, was a corner infielder in the San Francisco Giants organization.
 A first cousin, Josh Fuentes, is an infielder who has played for the Rockies.
+The two were teammates in 2019 and 2020.

 Arenado grew up a Los Angeles Dodgers fan.
 He attended El Toro High School in Lake Forest, and played shortstop on the school's baseball team with fellow future major leaguers Austin Romine and Matt Chapman.
 In 2008, Arenado's junior year, El Toro won the California Interscholastic Federation Southern Section championship.
 He was named to the Los Angeles Times All-Star team after leading his division with a .456 batting average, 32 runs batted in (RBI), and 33 runs scored.

 As a senior, Arenado batted .517, .615 on-base percentage (OBP), five home runs (HR), 14 doubles, and a triple, and was again named to the Los Angeles Times All-Star team.
 He committed to attend Arizona State University (ASU) on a college baseball scholarship.